oldu73/doc/docs/docker/10-compose-services.md

 Now db is ready and API may communicate with it.

-To test, lauch complete stack with port 80 open for 'api' service (only for testing, because after, in this production context, this is the reverse proxy role to communicate on port 80).
+To test, launch complete stack with port 80 open for 'api' service (only for testing, because after, in this production context, this is the reverse proxy role to communicate on port 80).

 .../fullstack/docker-compose.prod.yml: